-INVITATION FROM THE CHAIR
+THANK YOU FROM THE CHAIR

 The market for point-of-care (POC) diagnostics is projected to surpass $38 billion by 2022, and rapid testing is changing the paradigm for clinical care across many disease areas.
 Technologies and platforms are being optimized for speed and reliability in a variety of settings, including bedside, resource-limited and pharmacy testing.

-The conference will provide an overview of the point-of-care testing (POCT) landscape in Africa, from novel technologies to regulatory approval.
+The conference provided an overview of the point-of-care testing (POCT) landscape in Africa, from novel technologies to regulatory approval.
 Point of Care Testing continues to expand in Africa at a rapid rate and new advances in POCT Technology are making it faster, cheaper and more accurate.
 Indeed, with enhanced connectivity many clinics are benefitting with shorter turnaround times.
 In HIV and Tb management in particular, POCT has changed not only the testing landscape but also is influencing care pathways.

-This meeting will further frame the role of POC testing in the expanding Global Health field and highlight opportunities existing in many parts of the world.
+This meeting further framed the role of POC testing in the expanding Global Health field and highlight opportunities existing in many parts of the world.
 The successful implementation of quality management is a challenge in the area of POCT.
 It is therefore important to integrate the aspects of quality management for POCT into the QMS of the hospital and requires constructive cooperation between all stakeholders.

 ‘Improving patient health outcomes in Africa through Point of Care Testing’